Executive Orders & Directives

 Because of substantial staffing and policy changes in federal agencies, actions related to current awards, renewals and new awards are delayed.
 Virtually all agencies are affected one way or another and the challenges for federally funded research at universities continue.
 The guidance provided here is intended to assist units and PIs who have been given notice of a grant termination or related cease and desist order related to an active grant.

-• Early termination of an Active Grant: In the unfortunate event that an award is terminated early, the PI should notify their department and their Grants Officer immediately so GCA is aware of this action; to the extent necessary we will advise RSPD for their input.
+- Early termination of an Active Grant: In the unfortunate event that an award is terminated early, the PI should notify their department and their Grants Officer immediately so GCA is aware of this action; to the extent necessary, we will advise RSPD for their input.
 GCA will provide guidance to schools/colleges so that they can support PIs and their department staff in managing this loss.
 If your research involves animals or human subjects, contact the office of Research Compliance & Ethics for assistance on managing the termination of protocols if appropriate.

-• Note that all charges to the project must be suspended as of the termination date provided in the termination notice.
+- All charges to the project must be suspended as of the termination date provided in the termination notice.
 The Grants Officer will put a hold on the project in the financial system.
 The hold will only be lifted upon receipt of a notice from the Federal agency that the award is reinstated.

-• Appeal of a Grant Termination: Some termination notices include clauses that allow the PI to appeal.
+- Appeal of a Grant Termination: Some termination notices include clauses that allow the PI to appeal.
 PIs must work with their department and school/college leadership to determine if there is a desire to appeal.
-If the PI and their department wish to appeal or want more information about an appeal, please contact your Grants Officer in the Division of Research and Economic Development.
+If the PI and their department wish to appeal or want more information about an appeal, please contact your Grants Officer in the Division of Research & Economic Development.
 Although successful appeals appear to be infrequent, the PI can complete a Request to Appeal Termination of a Federal Award form to initiate their request to appeal.

 VPRED approval is required to proceed with a grant termination appeal.
-If UND approves the request to appeal, the PI is responsible for providing the justification, including the impact of the termination on the University, to reconsider the termination, along with any relevant supporting documentation to the Division of Research and Economic Development for transmission to the federal funding agency.
+If UND approves the request to appeal, the PI is responsible for providing the justification, including the impact of the termination on the University, to reconsider the termination, along with any relevant supporting documentation to the Division of Research & Economic Development for transmission to the federal funding agency.

 To begin the appeal process, the PI should complete the Request to Appeal Termination of a Federal Award form and receive approval and signature from their dean or department director.
 Once the PI and dean/director have signed the form, the PI should route the form to Lauren Pite (Director for Grants & Contracts Accounting; lauren.pite@UND.edu) for VPRED review and approval.